cwswork/MHNA/README.md

 If you use this model or code, please cite it as follows:

 *Weishan Cai, Yizhao Wang, Shun Mao, Jieyu Zhan and Yuncheng Jiang.
-Multi-Heterogeneous Neighborhood-Aware for Knowledge Graphs Alignment.
-2021.*
+Multi-heterogeneous neighborhood-aware for knowledge graphs alignment.
+Information Processing & Management, 2022, 59(1): 102790.